Ideas for Implementing Employment First ActivitiesHelping educators prepare students to make the move from school to paid employment.

 More information on the WorkAbility I program can be found on the California Department of Education (CDE) website.

-More information on DOR Student Services can be found at the Department of Rehabilitation website.
+More information on Department of Rehabilitation Student Services can be found at the Department of Rehabilitation (DOR) website.

 A list of Regional Centers can be found at the Department of Developmental Services website.